gnosly/TomcatJdbcConnectionTest/README.md

 	jmxEnabled="true"
 ...	/>
 ```

-Then we have to __restart__ the tomcat and connect again with jconsole.
-With *jmxEnabled* a new MBean is registered on jmx called **tomcat.jdbc**.
+With *jmxEnabled* a new MBean will be registered on jmx called *tomcat.jdbc*.

++ __Restart the tomcat__ and connect again with jconsole.
 Go into the path *tomcat.jdbc -> ConnectionPool -> jdbc/backoffice -> /JdbcTomcatConnectionTest -> Catalina -> localhost -> org.apache.tomcat.jdbc.pool.jmx.ConnectionPool* and click on *Notifications* and therefore on *Subscribe*.

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/jmx_notification_subscribe.png "Jmx notification subscription")

-Now click on the *open a new abandoned connection* button as before and take a look on jconsole.
++ Now click on the *open a new abandoned connection* button as before and take a look on jconsole.
 Some notifications show up.
 The message field gives you the stacktrace as in the log.

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/abandoned_connection_notifications.png "Abandoned connections notifications")